Shake Rattle and Roll

 As we reached the Arctic entry I fell down.
 But no one noticed since it was quite a chaotic and a somewhat terrifying experience.

-It seemed like it was every man for himself at that point.
+It seemed as if it was every man for himself at that point.

 In the days after the earthquake we slept in the living room on a hide-a-bed and couch to keep us all together and feeling somewhat safer as there were many aftershocks.